HermexTools/client-legacy/README.md

 Since that this project is open source and java written, feel free to fork, give suggestions or make pull requests.

 ### How to install
-Actually simply run one time to generate the `client.properties`: a config file.
+Actually simply run it one time to generate the `client.properties`: a config file.
 To run the client you can use: `java -jar KSUploader_client.jar`

 ### How to configure